hellmake/CAST-Highlight-Workshop/content/2_Setup/_index.md

 - Register as a CAST Highlight user
 - Get a couple apps that we want to analyze
 - Download and launch the analyzer
-- Upload the results into the SaaS platform
+- Upload the results to the CAST Highlight platform.

 {{% notice warning %}}
 The examples and sample code provided in this workshop are intended to be consumed as instructional content.
 These will help you experience how CAST Highlight can be leveraged to drive your move-to-cloud while demonstrating best practices along the way.
 These examples are not intended for use in production environments.